crybx/logichroma/README.md

-# pyrotechnics
+# Chroma Match

-A cooperative game where players have to work together to put on a fireworks show.
-This is an attempt to build a web based version of the IRL card game Hanabi.
+A cooperative memory game where players have to work together to build sequential stacks of color matched cards.
+This is an attempt to build a web based game that uses the same game mechanics as the IRL card game Hanabi.